 STATOR

-Stator is a web framework where state machines are the unit of composition and the DOM renders wherever its state lives — almost always the server.
-One .stator file holds the logic, the markup, and the small amount of browser code a page actually needs, with the server/client line drawn by where you put an import and checked by the compiler.
+Your data lives on the server.
+Stator renders the page there too — when data changes, the browser gets a tiny patch, just the bit that changed.
+State machines are the unit of composition, and one .stator file holds the logic, the markup, and the small amount of browser code a page actually needs — the server/client line drawn by where you put an import and checked by the compiler.

 §1 Why another framework

-Three frustrations drove this.
-They're structural, they show up across the modern stack, and Stator is the answer to all three at once.
+Three structural frustrations drove this.
+Stator is the answer to all three at once.

 / State coupled to UI